-The student's results at the end of each academic year must meet certain requirements for the student to progress through your degree programme.
+The student's results at the end of each academic year must meet certain requirements for the student to progress through the degree programme.
 There are similar requirements for graduation.
 These are set out formally in the University Calendar.
 The following is a brief, unofficial summary.

 The student may resit courses in Year 1 to meet the progression rules.
 The grade points are capped at 9, corresponding to D3, and only the student's results from the first attempt in Year 1 will be carried forward to the student's degree classification.